swarmrobot49-gif/leader-follower-swarm-robot/README.md

 The net force heading is low-pass filtered, then converted to differential drive commands `(v, ω)`.
 Linear velocity is reduced near obstacles with a √-curve slowdown, and a turn-in-place threshold prevents forward motion during large heading corrections.

-**Local minima escape sequence:**
-1. If net force magnitude stays below 5 N for 10 consecutive cycles (0.5 s), a random-walk perturbation is activated — the robot turns toward a goal-biased random direction for 3 seconds, then resumes normal PF.
-2. If the distance-to-goal stops decreasing for 30+ cycles, wall-following mode activates — the force vector is rotated 90° toward the goal side.

 ### Follower Navigation